Civil Penalty Notice for Illegal Working Employees

 If you can successfully argue that that one or both of these elements did not exist at the time the Home Office Civil Penalty Notice was issued, you have a strong appeal case.

 At A Y & J Solicitors, part of our customer service is ensuring our fees are fully transparent.
 Your lawyer will explain the process of appeal to you and keep you informed of costs at every stage.
+We are in business ourselves and therefore understand how important it is to work within a tight budget.
 In addition, it is important to remember that any costs associated with appealing a Fixed Penalty Notice are usually minimal compared with the fine which may be imposed and the loss of reputation associated with the penalty.

 Contact Us Today for Civil Penalty Notice Matter!